Welcome LinkedIn friends! Your weekly insight to grow your relationships and book of business.

 You can subscribe to our weekly Growth Guide on LinkedIn here.

-I had the pleasure of interviewing Julia Fabris MsBride.
-She has an amazing book coming out called When Everyone Leads.
-She is here today to help us redefine leadership and apply the concepts she teaches in her books to our work so that we can become better leaders and grow our book of business, relationships, and selves.
+I had the pleasure of interviewing Julia Fabris McBride, author of When Everyone Leads.
+She helps us redefine leadership and apply the concepts she teaches in her books to our work so that we can become better leaders and grow our book of business, relationships, and selves.

 Mo prompted Julia by asking her to share a transformational story she has to share: